SequenceOfTheInfinitverse/SequenceOfTheInfinitverse/README.md

 Some info =

+If I follow u it's prolly bc we have the same interests!

 Plz don't bring up any discourse unless I initiate .
 We have no dni .

 We r a plural system ( pro ALL system orgins ) of an infinite amount of headmates .
 Almost all of our headmates r cosmagenic & / or yumeships .
 Doubles & sourcemates PLZ PLZ PLZ interact !!!
 Collectively use any prns .